Murder Charge Attorney Serving San Antonio and Texas

 Murder charges are particularly heinous in Texas and carry serious consequences, including the possibility of the death penalty if convicted.
 You must seek skilled legal representation from a San Antonio murder charge attorney as soon as possible.
 The Law Office of E.R.
 Báez. has extensive experience and is uniquely qualified as a homicide lawyer in Texas.

 E.R.
 Báez has handled many criminal defense cases of all types as a homicide lawyer at his law office.
-If you are in need of one of the best murder defense lawyers in San Antonio, TX contact our law office today for a free consultation.
+If you are in need of one of the reliable murder defense lawyers in San Antonio, TX contact our law office today for a free consultation.

 In the legal world, “homicide” refers to the taking of another person’s life.
 There are two kinds of homicide: justifiable and unjustifiable, with the latter being referred to as “murder” or “manslaughter.”